 Assessment by the head of program|artistic director of a student’s web-presence is limited to one competence: ‘presentation & communication’: do you do justice to your own praxis?
 Are your references and credits fair and up to date?
 As a “return upon investment” DAI asks you to include a link to the DAI website, in your cv or otherwise.

 Deadlines for new websites will be announced.
 Existing websites will be evaluated according to the same criteria.

 A student's workload is measured in ECTS credits.
 ECTS stands for European Credit Transfer and Accumulation System and is a standard across the European Union.
 One credit represents 28 hours of work and 60 credits represent one year of full-time study.
 DAI students must 'earn' 120 EC credits before obtaining their MA certificate.

 Competencies as key learning outcomes

-Since the Bologna agreement, reforms were implemented that introduced outcome orientation in higher education, increasingly focusing on students’ competencies as key learning outcomes.
+Since the Bologna agreement, reforms were implemented that introduced outcome orientation in higher education, increasingly focusing on students’ so-called 'competencies' as key learning outcomes.